fluxcd/flux/docs/tutorials/get-started.md

 ### Using a configuration file

 You can also use a configuration file to configure Flux instead of specifying command line arguments:

 ```sh
 echo "git-url: git@github.com:${GHUSER}/flux-get-started" >> flux-config.yaml
 fluxctl install --config-file=flux-config.yaml --namespace=flux | kubectl apply -f -
 ```

-The configuration file accepts any of the command-line arguments.
+The configuration file accepts most of the command-line arguments.
 Command-line arguments override configuration file values.
 By default, a Kubernetes Secret will be created to store the Flux configuration.
 If you prefer to use a ConfigMap to specify the